 - An irrevocable trust carries certain tax and other financial benefits, therefore its terms may not be altered nor may the trust itself be revoked.
 If an issue with your irrevocable trust comes up, an attorney may need to use different strategies for modifying the trust, or otherwise initiate trust litigation.

 - You may create a living trust during your lifetime to earn certain financial benefits, avoid certain taxes or maintain financial privacy.
 A living trust is a commonly used tool to avoid probate.

 - A generation-skipping trust allows you to skip a generation when designating your beneficiaries for tax exemption.

 - A Qualified Personal Residence Trust (QPRT) is an irrevocable trust that allows you to gift your home to a beneficiary with a low gift tax value.

 - A life insurance trust is an irrevocable trust that allows your beneficiaries to receive your life insurance benefits without expensive estate taxes.

 - A charitable trust designates a certain portion of your estate for one or more charitable organizations.
 This allows you to enjoy significant tax breaks.

 - If you have a pet, a pet trust allows you to arrange for its care if you die or become incapable of caring for it.

 Forming a trust is a great way to protect your assets and make sure your loved ones are provided for after your passing.
-Call (805) 804-9100 and arrange for a comprehensive consultation with a Ventura estate planning attorney at Zahn Law Offices, APC today.
+Call (805) 804-9100 and arrange for a comprehensive consultation with a Ventura living trust attorney at Zahn Law Offices, APC today.
 We serve clients in Los Angeles County, Santa Barbara County, and throughout the entirety of Southern California.

 Our Legal Team Has 30+ Years of Combined Experience